 All requests for records and questions regarding this process may be referred to the Registrar’s Office.

-- Form: Request for Official Letter from CGU (see Registrar’s Forms Index)
+- Form: Request for Official Letter from CGU (see the Forms webpage)

 Students may be requested or required by various third parties to provide official documentation, letters, or other correspondence about their enrollment, graduation, or other relationship to CGU.
 The information on this page is provided to assist you in determining how to respond to such requests and what is available to you.

-If you do not find the specific guidelines for your needs on this page, use the Request for Official Letter from CGU (see Registrar’s Forms Index) to specify your needs and submit to the Registrar’s Office.
+If you do not find the specific guidelines for your needs on this page, use the Request for Official Letter from CGU (see the Forms webpage) to specify your needs and submit to the Registrar’s Office.

 As with all verifications and transcript requests, you must have no outstanding financial obligations to the University at the time of your request in order for your request to be fulfilled.